lagrakamal/capnproto/README.md

 make
 ~~~

-After making files a manifest will be automatic generated.
-You can now run Adressbook example direct or without SGX

-To run the Example with SGX, be sure that SGX is !!!!!!:
+To enable SGX

 ~~~build addressbook examples and the manifest
 make SGX=1
 ~~~

+After making files a manifest will be automatic generated.
+You can now run Adressbook example direct or without SGX

 #### run Adressbook in non-SGX Graphene